zalando/postgres-operator/docs/reference/cluster_manifest.md

   How many instances of connection pooler to create.

 * **schema**
-  Schema to create for credentials lookup function.
+  Database schema to create for credentials lookup function.

 * **user**
   User to create for connection pooler to be able to connect to a database.
+  You can also choose a role from the `users` section or a system user role.

 * **dockerImage**
   Which docker image to use for connection pooler deployment.